OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 *Enabling a rolling update.*

 :::hint
 True zero downtime deployments that result in no requests being lost during an update require some additional work.
-The blog post [Zero-Downtime Rolling Updates With Kubernetes](https://blog.sebastian-daschner.com/entries/zero-downtime-updates-kubernetes) provides some tips on how to minimize network disruption during updates.
+The blog post [Zero-Downtime Rolling Updates With Kubernetes](https://blog.sebastian-daschner.com/entries/zero-downtime-updates-kubernetes) provides some tips to minimize network disruption during updates.
 :::

 ## Feature branch deployments

 With a monolithic application, feature branch deployments are usually straight forward; the entire application is built, bundled and deployed as a single artifact, and maybe backed by a specific instance of a database.

-It is a much different scenario with microservices.
-An individual microservice may only function in a meaningful way when all of it's upstream and downstream dependencies are available to process a request.
+Microservices is a very different scenario.
+An individual microservice may only function in a meaningful way when all of its upstream and downstream dependencies are available to process a request.

 The blog post [Why We Leverage Multi-tenancy in Uber’s Microservice Architecture](https://eng.uber.com/multitenancy-microservice-architecture/) discusses two methods for performing integration testing in a microservice architecture: parallel testing, and testing in production.